Designated Safeguarding Lead - Mrs Louise Long - Headteacher

 We want to ensure that we teach a balanced view of these amazing new technologies - recognising the wonderful opportunities that they represent and teaching the children to use them well, whilst understanding the dangers and how to stay safe.

-In accordance with our responsibilities under section 175/157 of the Education Act 2002 and “Keeping Children Safe in Education“ Sept 2016, we have a Designated Safeguarding Lead for Child Protection (Mrs Louise Long) who is the Headteacher, and has received appropriate training for this role.
-It is her responsibility to ensure that all staff in contact with children receive child protection awareness training on a regular basis.
+In accordance with our responsibilities under section 175/157 of the Education Act 2002 and “Keeping Children Safe in Education “ September 2022, we have a Designated Safeguarding Lead for Child Protection (Mrs Louise Long - Headteacher) who is a member of the senior management team, and has received appropriate training for this role.
+We also have Mrs Amanda Statham and Mr Sam Browne, headteacher at Radnage CE School as additional designated leads.
+It is their responsibility to ensure that all staff in contact with children receive child protection awareness training on a regular basis.

-The procedures, which we follow, have been laid down by the Local Safeguarding Children’s Board, and the school has adopted a Child Protection Policy in line with this for the safety of all.
-If you want to know more about our procedures, please speak to the Headteacher, Mrs Louise Long or your child’s class teacher: the Policy can be found here on the Policies page of the website.
-If you would like a paper copy of the Policy, please email the office to request a copy. firstname.lastname@example.org
+The procedures, which we follow, have been laid down by the Local Safeguarding Children’s Board, and the school has adopted a Safeguarding and Child Protection Policy in line with this for the safety of all.
+If you want to know more about our procedures, please speak to the Headteacher, Mrs Louise Long.
+The Policy can be found on the Policies page of the website.
+If you would like a paper copy of the Policy, please email the office to request a copy. email@example.com

 Helping Hands is a support group facilitated by Women’s Aid run for children who have experienced or witnessed domestic violence and who are now living in a safe environment.
 For more information please visit: http://www.wycombewomensaid.org.uk/children/